SBI PO Syllabus- Dear SBI PO aspirants here we are going to discuss the detailed syllabus and exam pattern of the SBI PO exam.

-The Main Examination will be conducted online and will consist of Objective Tests for 200 marks and Descriptive Test for 50 marks.
+The Main Examination will be conducted online and will consist of Objective Tests for 200 marks and Descriptive Tests for 50 marks.

 The Descriptive Test will be administered immediately after the conclusion of the Objective Test and candidates will have to type their Descriptive Test answers on the computer.

-Objective Tests will have negative marking of 1/4.
+Objective Tests will have a negative marking of 1/4.

 (i) Objective Test:-

-The duration of objective test is 3 hours and it consists of 4 Sections of total 200 marks.
+The duration of the objective test is 3 hours and it consists of 4 Sections of total of 200 marks.